Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 * I ensured readability for those hard of vision, by ensuring that the entire site was readable up to 200% zoom.

+* I had initially changed the inputs on my contact form so that when a user clicks into an input to type, the placeholder would disappear.
+I wrote it like this because I personally find it off-putting to type over something already written.
+However, I then researched placeholder functionality online and found that this was not acceptable HTML standard in terms of usability, so I changed it back to the default behaviour.
+It is important to see the placeholder text right up until a user types, especially when not including form labels, which I have chosen to omit for design reasons.

+* Because I am not including form labels, I was careful to include the aria-label for each element of the form.

 # Future Features to Implement